UniqueNetwork/unique_docs/docs/about/network-features/staking.md

 ### Step-by-Step Guide:

 1. **Access the Staking Hub**: Visit the [Unique Staking Hub](https://unique.network/staking/) to get started.
-2. **Connect Your Wallet**: Connect your wallet that holds UNQ or QTZ tokens.
+2. **Connect Your Wallet**: Connect your wallet that holds UNQ tokens.
 3. **Select the Amount to Stake**: Choose the amount of tokens you wish to stake.
 4. **Confirm the Transaction**: Confirm the staking transaction in your wallet.
 5. **Earn Rewards**: Start earning rewards as your tokens contribute to the network's security and operations.